Kaptai Upazila

-Kaptai (কাপ্তাই) is an Upazila of Rangamati District in the Division of Chittagong, Bangladesh.

-Name of the Kaptai was derived from a Tripuri word "Kaptetoima".It is said that in the past days the reverine was so wild and full in tropical flora and fauna.
-Huge amount of several verities of canes used to be found throughout the course of the river that flows that from the south, upper tridge and the river makes its estuary into the Kainsa Khyong (Karnafuli river).
+Kaptai (কাপ্তাই) is an upazila of Rangamati District in Chittagong, Bangladesh.
+The name of the Kaptai was derived from the Tripuri word "Kaptetoima".
+It is said that in the past, the river was wild and full of tropical flora and fauna.
+Large quantities and several varieties of canes could be found along the river bank that flows from the south, upper ridge.
+The river reaches its estuary at the Kainsa Khyong (Karnafuli River).

-Notable landmarks are the Karnaphuli Hydroelectric Power Station, the only Hydro-electric power plant of Bangladesh.
+Notable landmarks are the Karnaphuli Hydroelectric Power Station, the only hydroelectric power plant of Bangladesh.
 The Kaptai Dam, built for this purpose on the Karnaphuli River, created the Kaptai Lake, the largest man-made dam in Bangladesh.